DWestbury-PP/Vision-Pipeline-Jetson/docs/ARCHITECTURE.md

-# Vision Pipeline Mac Architecture
+# Vision Pipeline Jetson Architecture

-## Hybrid Architecture for Apple Silicon
+## Fully Containerized Architecture for NVIDIA Jetson

-This project uses a **hybrid architecture** specifically optimized for Apple Silicon Macs, combining Docker containers with native services to leverage GPU acceleration.
+This project uses a **fully containerized architecture** specifically optimized for NVIDIA Jetson devices, with all services running in Docker containers that have access to CUDA GPU acceleration.

 ### Architecture Overview